6 Single-Leg Exercises (With Dumbbells)

 three women performing a lateral lunge with balance knee drive

-1. Stand with your feet under hips, holding a dumbbell in your left hand.
+1. Stand with your feet under your hips and hold a dumbbell in your left hand.

-3. Then, drive off your right foot to reverse the movement, exploding back up to center.
+3. Then, drive off your right foot to reverse the movement, exploding up to center.
 Drive your right knee up, forming a 90-degree angle.
-Balance on your left foot and hold for a breath.
+Balance on your left foot and hold this position for a breath.

-4. Then repeat, stepping out with your right foot to perform another lateral lunge.
+4. Repeat, stepping out with your right foot to perform another lateral lunge.

 Targets: Glutes, hamstrings, hips and pelvic floor.